ssanjan123/Creating-a-Compiler/README.md

    ```
 3. **Running the Assembly Code**: The compiler will generate Assembly Language code, which can be run using an Assembly Language simulator which is located inside the tan-S folder.

+NOTE: For a detailed understanding on the tasks that were done to create and expand on this compiler please refer to the Milestone 1,2 and 3 pdf files.